Quantum neural networks form Gaussian processes

 Neural Networks (NNs) have revolutionized the fields of Machine Learning (ML) and artificial intelligence.
 Their tremendous success across many fields of research in a wide variety of applications~\cite{alzubaidi2021review,khurana2023natural,jumper2021highly} is certainly astonishing.
 While much of this success has come through heuristics, the past few decades have witnessed a significant increase in our theoretical understanding of their inner workings.
 One of the most interesting results regarding NNs is that fully-connected models with a single hidden layer converge to Gaussian Processes (GPs) in the limit of large number of hidden neurons, when the parameters are initialized from independent and identically distributed (i.i.d.) priors~\cite{neal1996priors}.
 More recently, it has been shown that i.i.d.-initialized, fully-connected, multi-layer NNs also converge to GPs in the infinite-width limit~\cite{lee2017deep}.
-Furthermore, other architectures, such as convolutional NNs~\cite{novak2019bayesian}, transformers~\cite{hron2020infinite} or recurrent NNs~\cite{yang2019wide} are also GPs under certain assumptions.
+Furthermore, other architectures, such as convolutional NNs~\cite{novak2019bayesian}, transformers~\cite{hron2020infinite} or recurrent NNs~\cite{yang2019wide}, are also GPs under certain assumptions.
 More than just a mathematical curiosity, the correspondence between NNs and GPs opened up the possibility of performing exact Bayesian inference for regression and learning tasks using wide NNs~\cite{neal1996priors,rasmussen2006gaussian}.
+Training wide NNs with GPs requires inverting the covariance matrix of the training set, a process that can be computationally expensive.
+Recent studies have explored the use of quantum linear algebraic techniques to efficiently perform these matrix inversions, potentially offering polynomial speedups over standard classical methods~\cite{zhao2019bayesian,kus2021sparse}.